przemolb/neco-apps/docs/maintenance.md

 Remove the resources related to `calico-kube-controllers` from `calico-policy-only.yaml` because we do not need to use `calico/kube-controllers`.
 See: [Kubernetes controllers configuration](https://docs.projectcalico.org/reference/resources/kubecontrollersconfig)

+Then, check `git diff network-policy/base/calico/upstream/` to see any changes that need to be addressed by our patches.

+Finally, edit `network-policy/base/kustomization.yaml` to update the image tags.

 ## pvc-autoresizer